Biology of Sharks and Rays

 Staying at Seahorse Key

-This first week of this course will be taught at the Seahorse Key Marine Laboratory, which is only
+This second week of this course will be taught at the Seahorse Key Marine Laboratory, which is only

 accessible by boat.
-Students will meet on Sunday May 5th at the dock at Cedar Key at 2:00pm.
+Students will meet on the dock at Cedar Key at 2:00pm.
 Students

 can park in the parking lot near the dock at Cedar Key.
 Both students and the instructors will live in